 When you speak with police, you are not talking to your representative.
 They have no obligation to assert your rights for you.
 Questions that seem harmless to you may have major implications on many aspects of your life, such as your freedom, employment, or, if you are an immigrant, your ability to remain in this country.
 They are trying to get your story on paper, so that if you change it later, you dig a bigger hole for yourself.
 Even if you have not committed a crime, it is still important for you to have an experienced criminal defense attorney to help you prepare your side of the story.

 One of the most overlooked aspects of a criminal conviction is the effect it has on immigration status.
 For certain crimes, a conviction will have you facing deportation.
+A DUI conviction, in certain circumstances, may result in removal from the United States.
 Prosecutors may even draw up plea agreements that will make deportation a requirement of the deal.
 For immigrants, it is essential to speak with an experienced attorney who can carefully explain all the implications of being convicted of a crime.